harrylaou/advanced-react-redux-exercise/README.md

 3. Refactor the middleware so it implements a middleware chain

+4. Refactor the middleware you've created to use use the logger-middleware and promise-middleware from npm

-4. Using thunks, add loading indicators to the fetchUser action creator in /actions/users.js.
+5. Using thunks, add loading indicators to the fetchUser action creator in /actions/users.js.

-5. Using Normalizr and a Redux middleware api, abstract the logic from the action creators in /actions/users.js to the middleware api
+6. Using Normalizr and a Redux middleware api, abstract the logic from the action creators in /actions/users.js to the middleware api